jenkinsci/gcp-secrets-manager-credentials-provider-plugin/README.md

 Give Jenkins read access to the Secret Manager with an [Google Cloud IAM policy](https://cloud.google.com/iam/docs).

+At minimum, give Jenkins an IAM role with the following permissions:

+* secretmanager.secrets.list
+* secretmanager.secrets.get
+* secretmanager.versions.list
+* secretmanager.versions.get
+* secretmanager.versions.access

-At minimum, give Jenkins the IAM role `roles/secretmanager.secretAccessor` at either the secret, project, folder, or organization level.
+The easiest option is to give the Jenkins service account the pre-built roles `roles/secretmanager.secretAccessor` and `roles/secretmanager.viewer`.
+This can be done at the secret, project, folder, or organization level.

 If you are running Jenkins on GCP, attach a [default service account](https://cloud.google.com/iam/docs/service-accounts#default) to the instance running Jenkins.
 You can use [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)